ferreirad08/Gaussian-Naive-Bayes-GNB-Classifier/README.md

 1. predict_gnb

 Description
-1. Returns the estimated labels of one or multiple test instances.
+1. Returns the estimated labels of one or multiple test instances and the accuracy of the estimates.

 Examples using Iris Data Set